Frequently Asked Questions About the Science Undergraduate Laboratory Internship Program

 Q: When and how will I find out if I've been selected?

 A: DOE will send you an email if you are selected.
 The status page of your application account will also indicate that you have been selected for an internship.
-This will be followed by an email from NREL's Education Office with a more detailed offer package, including an appointment letter and other documents explaining the details of your appointment.
+This will be followed by an email from NREL's Workforce Development and Education Programs Office with a more detailed offer package, including an appointment letter and other documents explaining the details of your appointment.
 This letter will be sent after all the interns have been selected at NREL, not when you receive the DOE notification email.

 Please make sure the email address on your account is current.
 The date the offer period begins is provided on the Key Dates page.
 Check your status page frequently, because you will have only 10 calendar days to accept an offer once it has been made.
 You will receive only one offer during the application cycle.
 If you do not accept the offer, you will not receive another.
 NREL research advisors are not authorized to make appointment offers to you directly.
-Official notification must come first from DOE and then from NREL's Education Office.
+Official notification must come first from DOE and then from NREL's Workforce Development and Education Programs Office.

 Q: If I decline an offer from my first-choice laboratory, will I be considered by the second-choice laboratory?